-This guide discusses what a fixed price energy tariff is, the advantages and disadvantages of them, and how to switch to one.
+This guide discusses what a fixed price energy tariff is, the advantages and disadvantages of them.
+We also tell you how to compare energy

 What is a fixed price energy tariff?